Pleurotus djamor: Cultural significance

 Pink oyster mushrooms are a commonly found specimen in central Mexican communities.
-It is the most well known mushroom in Tlayacapan, Morelos, with 98.8% of surveyed locals being able to identify it.
+It is the most well known mushroom in Tlayacapan, Morelos.
 The species is collected by families and then often sold at vendors markets.
 Locals call it a variety of names: "seta", "cazahuate", "orejón", "hongo de pino", "blanco", "oreja de cazahuate".
-Pink oyster mushrooms are also sold, door-to-door by mestizos in mountainous communities, such as San Lorenzo de Atzqueltán and Izolta.
+Pink oyster mushrooms are also sold door-to-door by mestizos in mountainous communities, such as San Lorenzo de Atzqueltán and Izolta.